ted-ncg/labs/14-call-remote-api.md

      GBP Balance: £123
      ```

-> Remember, the converted GBP value is faked, so will always be 123.
+> Remember, the converted GBP value is hard-coded, so will always be 123.

 **Do not proceed further until you have the account view page displaying both USD and GBP balance**